These roads are set to be closed in Worthing, Shoreham, Littlehampton and beyond in the next two weeks

 Lynwick Street, Rudgwick: Carriageway pothole repairs.
 Road Closure.
 West Sussex Highways – February 3 to February 3

-Friday Street, Rusper: Carriageway pothole repairs.
+Burnt House Lane, Rusper: Carriageway pothole repairs.
 Road Closure.
-West Sussex Highways – January 29 to January 29
+West Sussex Highways – February 11 to February 11

 Lambs Green, Rusper: Carriageway pothole repairs.
 Road Closure.
 West Sussex Highways – January 31 to January 31